nickrcole/nickrcole/README.md

 - 👨‍🎓: 3rd year student at Penn State
 - 🔭: Majoring in Computer Science with minors in Math and Cybersecurity
 - 🎓: Currently focused on mobile development and backend web development
-- ⚡: In my free time, I like to run 🏃, skateboard 🛹 and sing 🎵 Watch me perform: <a href="https://www.youtube.com/@Pennharmonics">
+- ⚡: In my free time, I like to run 🏃, skateboard 🛹 and sing 🎵
     <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/0/09/YouTube_full-color_icon_%282017%29.svg/1024px-YouTube_full-color_icon_%282017%29.svg.png" alt="Watch Me Perform" width="30px"/>
   </a>
 - 📫: How to reach me?
 Shoot me an email: <a href="mailto:nickrcole2@gmail.com">